Power (2014 Telugu film): Plot

 Meanwhile, A.K.
-Mishra, who has been following up this case with close interest unearths the fact that Baldev and Tirupathi are the same person.
+Mishra, who has been following up this case with close interest reveals to Jayavardhan and Ganguly that Tirupathi is none other than Baldev.
 Right before the car explosion, Baldev is thrown off the car and falls onto a freight carrier, rendering him unconscious.
 The truck carries him to Hyderabad and is taken to the hospital, where Animutyam is provided with the case.
 Animutyam's wife had lost her brother named Tirupathi, long back in her childhood and has been searching for him ever since.
-Realizing that Baldev is suffering from amnesia, Animutyam decides to pass him off as Tirupathi to keep her happy, but mainly to ensure that he wouldn't have to spend huge amounts of money for her search.
+Realizing that Baldev is suffering from amnesia, Animutyam decides to pass him off as Tirupathi to keep her happy, but mainly to satisfy his wife's long search without spending much.

-Mishra reveals this fact to Jayavardhan and Ganguly and warns them that if Tirupathi discovers the truth, the consequences will be even deadlier.
-Tirupathi crashes into the stronghold of Ganguly Bhai, where he kills him and arrests Jayavardhan.
+Mishra warns Jayavardhan and Ganguly that if Tirupathi discovers the truth, the consequences will be even deadlier.
+Tirupathi crashes into the stronghold of Ganguly Bhai, where he arrests Jayavardhan and Ganguly is shot by a remorseful Venkat.
 Kundan, Rajeev and everyone decides not to reveal the truth to Tirupathi/Baldev and thus spare him the anguish over his uncle's and fiancé's death.
 Tirupathi later marries Nirupama and lives happily ever after in Kolkata while still posing as Baldev Sahay.